wearerequired/traduttore/docs/gitlab.md

 Check out the [Configuration](configuration.md) section for a list of possible constants.

-## Self-hosted GitLab
+## Self-managed GitLab

 Some people prefer to install GitLab on their own system instead of using [GitLab.com](https://gitlab.com).

-Unfortunately, Traduttore does not yet automatically recognize self-hosted repositories, which means there is some manual configuration involved.
+Unfortunately, Traduttore does not yet automatically recognize self-managed repositories, which means there is some manual configuration involved.

 Let's say your GitLab instance is available via `gitlab.example.com`.
 To tell Traduttore this should be treated as such, you can hook into the `traduttore.repository` filter to do so.
 Here's an example: